Padraic-O-Mhuiris/nix-presentation/slides.md

 By solving package management

-Much more efficient in resources as everything is just symlinks and env vars
+No virtualisation so no runtime overhead

-More composable, a DockerFile can only utilise a single base image to extend from
+More composable and configurable, a DockerFile can only utilise a single base image to extend from

 So, start with a `node` image and then install `rustc` manually